madnoh/fish-scripts/README.md

 Also, it displays the current Hijri date using the API from https://aladhan.com/islamic-calendar-api#get-/gToHCalendar/-month-/-year-

 I did this because I'm on the terminal most of the time and I would rather not use widgets and such.

+whatismyip.fish

+A script to display Local IP address, IPv4 and IPv6 addreses.